The Computational Advantage of MIP* Vanishes in the Presence of Noise: Preliminary

 Given $P,Q\in\M_m$, we define

 It is easy to verify that $\innerproduct{\cdot}{\cdot}$ is an inner product. $\br{\innerproduct{\cdot}{\cdot},\H_m}$ forms a Hilbert space.
 For any $M\in\H_m$, $\nnorm{M}_2^2=\innerproduct{M}{M}$.

-We say that $\set{\B_0,\ldots,\B_{m^2-1}}$ is a {\em standard orthonormal basis} in $\M_m$ if it is an orthonormal basis with all elements being Hermitian and $\B_0=\id_m$. \begin{fact}\cite[Lemma 2.10]{qin2021nonlocal} For any integer $m\geq 2$, a standard orthonormal basis exists in $\M_m$. \end{fact}
+We say that $\set{\B_0,\ldots,\B_{m^2-1}}$ is a {\em standard orthonormal basis} in $\M_m$ if it is an orthonormal basis with all elements being Hermitian and $\B_0=\id_m$, which is an $m\times m$ identity matrix. \begin{fact}\cite[Lemma 2.10]{qin2021nonlocal} For any integer $m\geq 2$, a standard orthonormal basis exists in $\M_m$. \end{fact}